yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### Do I stand a good chance if I'm from a Info Systems background but gotten good grades for programming modules?
 Currently taking some CS modules now too.

 There are many IS folks who are good engineers.
 As long as you can demonstrate that you have mastery of programming and DSA, it shouldn't be an issue.

+### Would you know whether Facebook's hiring process has a preference for single-page resumes?

+As an interviewer for FB senior-ish candidates, I have seen some horrendously long resumes.
+So I would think single-page is not a hard rule, more of a recommendation.
+If you are exceeding a single page, then you are likely including too many things.
+[My own resume](https://docs.google.com/document/d/13c8KsKSsP5biJT8N70aLULyq-I5ywuWrxRxr2faQTK4/) is a 2-column one with small-ish font which I used in my last job hunt in 2017.
+It has got me replies from recruiters even before I started working at Facebook.

 ## Interviews